apache/flink-connector-kafka/docs/content/docs/connectors/datastream/kafka.md

 ## Kafka Rack Awareness

-Kafka Rack Awareness allows flink to select and control the cloud region and availability zone configured by the use of rackId, this feature could allow a significant cost reduction in the cloud provider bill and achieve a better networking performance when connecting to closer and more reliable networks.
+Kafka rack awareness allows Flink to select and control the cloud region and availability zone that Kafka consumers read from, based on the Rack ID.
+This feature reduces network costs and latency since it allows consumers to connect to the closest Kafka brokers, possibly colocated in the same cloud region and availability zone.

 ### RackId